 We do not recommend washing your cushion covers in a washing machine.
 Permanent damage can be caused e.g. shrinkage, fading etc. A water sensitive fabric can be ruined in seconds in a washing machine.

-Scotchgard™ protector puts an invisible barrier around fibres that improves their resistance to dry soil, water-based stains, and wear and tear from everyday use.
+Often known generically as Scotchgard, fluorochemical fabric protectors put an invisible barrier around fibres that improves their resistance to dry soil, water-based stains, and wear and tear from everyday use.
 Since dry soils can cause damage and shorten the life of fabrics, protector helps to ensure that fabrics continue to look as good as possible year after year.

-Yes, after cleaning we apply a deodoriser to your furniture that will neutralise odours, eliminate them at their source and leave behind a fresh clean scent.
+Yes, after cleaning we can apply a deodoriser to your furniture that will neutralise odours, eliminate them at their source and leave behind a fresh clean scent.*

 *Please note – not all smells can be removed; our technicians will advise you as to whether they can be removed prior to cleaning.